The Find-a-Spider Guide

 Species:

-Simonus species (QM)
+Simonus lineatus (QM)

 Family:

-Zoridae
+formerly Zoridae

 Body length: